AlenaGM/bootstrap-exercise/README.md

 # Bootstrap-Exercise

-Bootstrap-Exercise is a training project created on week 8 of learning IN [ITGirlSchool].
+Bootstrap-Exercise is a training project created on week 8 of learning in [ITGirlSchool].

 The task was to build the following layout using Bootstrap:
 <br><br>